polyfy/polylith/readme.md

 ```
 ...we are ready to go!

-If we look at the `deps.edn` file again, we can see that _"development/src"_ already was added to the path:
+If we look at the `deps.edn` file again, we can see that _"development/src"_ was already added to the path:
 ```
  :aliases  {:dev {:extra-paths ["development/src"]
 ```

-When we talk about the `development` environment, we mean the `src`, `test` and `resources` folders
-that are added to the `:dev` alias.
+This gives us access to the `developent/src` directory so that we can work with the code.
-Right now only the "development/src" directory is there, but every time we create a new component or base,
+Right now there is only one directory here, but every time we create a new component or base,
-they will most likely be added here so that we can work with them from the `development` environment.
+they will most likely end up here too so that we can work with all the new code.

 The "development/src" path belongs to the `dev` alias which we activated previously and also added to the REPL